 How can we engage the most inclusive talent pool to tackle the growing threats, confident that we are mitigating risk, encouraging safe practices, and developing the next generation of cybersecurity professionals?

-Featured panelists include Window Snyder (pictured above), Chief Security Officer at Square; Dawn Song, Professor of Computer Science at UC Berkeley; and Wendy Nather, Head of Advisory CISOs, Duo Security at Cisco.
+Featured panelists include Window Snyder (pictured to the right), Chief Security Officer at Square; Dawn Song, Professor of Computer Science at UC Berkeley; and Wendy Nather, Head of Advisory CISOs, Duo Security at Cisco.

 Who Should Attend?